-Listing and tradin g of restricted shares Name of shareholders holding restricted shares Number of restricted shares Time for listing and trading Number of additional shares available for listing and trading Restriction conditions The People's Insurance Company (Group) of China Limited 174,651,600 174,651,600 PICC Property and Casualty Company Limited-traditional-common insurance product-008C-CT001 Hu 948,000,000 948,000,000 Not transferable within 36 months from the day when the offering PICC Life Insurance Company Limited-participating-personal insurance (participating) 474,000,000 January 7, 2016 474,000,000 was finished (except otherwise required by the competent regulators on the lock- PICC Life Insurance Company Limited-universal-personal insurance (universal) 474,000,000 474,000,000 up period) China National Tobacco Corporation 613,537,500 613,537,500 Not transferable within Shanghai Zheng Yang International Business Co., Ltd. 188,530,950 188,530,950 36 months from the day when the offering was finished Description for related relationship or acting in concert of shareholders nited were subsid d PICC Life Insurance 's Insurance Company
+Listing and tradin g of restricted shares Name of shareholders holding restricted shares Number of restricted shares Time for listing and trading Number of additional shares available for listing and trading Restriction conditions The People's Insurance Company (Group) of China Limited 174,651,600 174,651,600 PICC Property and Casualty Company Limited-traditional-common insurance product-008C-CT001 Hu 948,000,000 948,000,000 Not transferable within 36 months from the day when the offering was finished (except PICC Life Insurance Company Limited-participating-personal insurance (participating) 474,000,000 January 7, 2016 474,000,000 otherwise required by the competent regulators on the lock- PICC Life Insurance Company Limited-universal-personal insurance (universal) 474,000,000 474,000,000 up period) China National Tobacco Corporation 613,537,500 613,537,500 Not transferable within Shanghai Zheng Yang International Business Co., Ltd. 188,530,950 188,530,950 36 months from the day when the offering was finished Description for related relationship or acting in concert of shareholders PICC Property and Casualty Company Limited and PICC Life Insurance Company Limited were subsidiaries of The People's Insurance Company (Group) of China Limited.